ArpanSurin/Task-Tracker-Application/README.md

 ## Features

-**Add tasks :** Add or Create new tasks or a new to-do item in the application.

-**Edit tasks :** Edit tasks or a to-do item in the task list.
+**Add tasks :** Enter the task name and description in the input fields.
+Select the desired date and time for the task.
+Click the "Add Task" button to add the task to the list.

+**Edit tasks :** Click the edit icon next to the task you want to edit.
+Modify the task details as needed.
+Click the "Update Task" button to save changes.

-**Delete tasks :** delete any task from the to-do list.
+**Delete tasks :** Click the delete icon next to the task you want to remove.

-**Mark tasks :** mark tasks or to-do items as Completed in the application.
+**Mark tasks :** Mark tasks or to-do items as Completed in the application.

+**Responsive Design :** The app is designed to be responsive, ensuring it works seamlessly across various devices and screen sizes.

 ## Project Installation